Let's start with a chat

 We will always give you a good estimate of costs in advance of doing work.
 We can do this once we talk to you and know your situation.

 The quicker people can come to an Agreement, the lower the legal fees!

-At O'SheaDyer we have an excellent team of experienced lawyers working for our Family Law clients.
+At O'SheaDyer we have an excellent team of experienced lawyers and paralegals working for our Family Law clients.
 Jodi Dingwall, Emma Donald and Ivan Baxter are lawyers with substantial Family Law experience.
-Bridget Barrie, who is an experienced Family Law ParaLegal also works for our Family Law clients.
-Each of these people have hourly rates depending on their experience and qualificaitons.
+Each of these people have hourly rates depending on their experience and qualifications.

 When Obtaining Consent Orders for Children or Property Matters, you can obtain:

 When you and your ex-partner are in agreement, you can present financial information to us in an organised format, and we are able to confirm the agreement is sensible and reasonable - we can prepare documentation quickly and the cost can be minimised.
-The only thing that may affect costs is the complexity of your situation.
-For example, if you have many properties that need to be valued, identified correctly, and their split agreed upon; or a family business or trust that needs re-arranging, there is considerable time that needs to be spent in doing this.
+The complexity of your situation will affect the cost.
+If you have many properties that need to be valued, identified correctly, and their split agreed upon; or a family business or trust that needs re-arranging, there is considerable time that needs to be spent in doing this.

 Sometimes people wish to minimise legal costs.
 When clients wish to do this, we give the option of a lower fee if they attend to filling in all the details into the Application Form.
 This is a lengthy and detailed court form that takes considerable time to fill in properly.
 We still check all details and draft all orders and attend to filing.

 Agreement + Low Complexity + We Prepare the Application Form

 If you are in Agreement with your ex-partner, or are very close to it, your Agreement could be formalised by Consent Orders within weeks.